juntyr/compression-safeguards/docs/index.md

 ### Logical combinators (per element)

-- [`all`][numcodecs_safeguards.safeguards.elementwise.logical.all.AllSafeguards] (logical all / and):
+- [`all`][numcodecs_safeguards.safeguards.pointwise.logical.all.AllSafeguards] (logical all / and):

     For each element, all of the combined safeguards' guarantees are upheld.
-At the moment, only elementwise safeguards can be combined by this all-combinator.
+At the moment, only pointwise safeguards can be combined by this all-combinator.

-- [`any`][numcodecs_safeguards.safeguards.elementwise.logical.any.AnySafeguard] (logical any / or):
+- [`any`][numcodecs_safeguards.safeguards.pointwise.logical.any.AnySafeguard] (logical any / or):

     For each element, at least one of the combined safeguards' guarantees is upheld.
-At the moment, only elementwise safeguards can be combined by this any-combinator.
+At the moment, only pointwise safeguards can be combined by this any-combinator.

 ## Usage